Greece's Varoufakis says talks with euro zone have made progress

+* Data points to robust Q1 GDP growth (Adds more data, Economy Ministry, analysts, background)

-RIGA Greek Finance Minister Yanis Varoufakis said on Friday that talks with his euro zone peers had improved dramatically over the past few weeks but criticized some plans put forward, such as a foreclosures law demanded by creditors.
+RIGA, April 24 Greek Finance Minister Yanis Varoufakis said on Friday that talks with his euro zone peers had improved dramatically over the past few weeks but criticised some plans put forward, such as a foreclosures law demanded by creditors.

 "We agreed that an agreement will be difficult but it will happen and it will happen quickly because that is the only option we have," Varoufakis told a news conference.